This is part one in our “Exposure for Video” series

 When shooters talk about speed, they’re really talking about light.
 Light is measured in stops.
 If lens A lets in twice as much light as lens B, lens A is one stop faster than lens B. If it lets in four times as much light, it’s two stops faster.
 So, if we “stop up” or “open up” we are adding more light and if we “stop down” or “close down” we are taking light away (relative to where we started).
 All lenses have a maximum aperture (also called iris size or f-stop), but can be stopped down to reduce the amount of light coming in.

 Lens speeds are measured in f-stops.
 Don’t confuse a stop with an f-stop.
 A stop is half or double a certain amount of light.
 An f-stop is the measurement of the diameter of the iris in the lens.
 They are related, but not the same.
-I’m going to explain this with some math, please bear with me.
-If you can commit it to memory, you’ll be halfway to being a professional shooter.
 If it bends your brain too much, just skip to the chart and try to memorize the pattern.

 The F-stop is a ratio that measures the iris diameter relative to the focal length f.
 That’s why it’s represented as a fraction, f/x.

-The cool thing about exposure is that as long as f is a constant, it doesn’t matter what it is.
-We can ignore it for this example, just remember that the number we’re focusing on is the denominator in a fraction, so a bigger denominator is actually a smaller number.
+The cool thing about exposure is that if we make the focal length a variable (“f”), it doesn’t matter what it is.
+Just remember that the number we’re focusing on is the denominator in a fraction, so a bigger denominator is actually a smaller F-stop number.

 Now, as promised, the chart of f-stops: